KhaledHosseini/play-microservices/README.md

 # play-microservices
 A simple job scheduler app using microservices architecture.
 Users can sign up (as admin or normal role).
  - Admins can query the list of all users.
  - Admins can schedule email jobs to be run in the future.
- - admins can query the reports.
+ - Admins can query the reports.

 Just run 'docker-compose up' from the root directory.
 Then go to http://localhost:3000/